montana audubon - citizen science opportunities

 Working with Montana Fish Wildlife and Parks, we hope to increase efforts in our State.
 If you are interested, contact Amy Cilimburg or Catherine Wightman with FWP.

 The U.S. Nightjar Survey Network is fast becoming a vital program to gather data on the population distribution and population trends on this group of declining species.
-All birders and conservationists are welcome to participate in the program by adopting Nightjar Survey Routes in 2013.
+All birders and conservationists are welcome to participate in the program by adopting Nightjar Survey Routes.

 Nightjars are the group of nocturnal, insectivorous birds that includes species such as the whip-poor-will, common poorwill, chuck-will's-widow, and the nighthawks among others.
 The U.S. Nightjar Survey Network was introduced in the southeast in 2007 and then expanded in 2008 to gain full coverage across the conterminous United States.
 We are grateful to the number of participants already involved in the program.
 The beginning years of data collection has already helped in explaining how the composition of habitats in local landscapes influences nightjar abundance.
 In turn, these data will one day help to explain population declines.
 However, there is still need for more routes to be surveyed, greater geographic and species coverage, and longer-term count data.